emanuil/nagual/README.md

 Listening on port 443
 ```

+In order to start using the simualtor you need to peform the two steps in bold bellow.

 ## Routing traffic through Nagual

 After Nagual has started its time to route your application traffic through it.
 Depending on how your application is configured there are couple of ways to do this.
-The easiest is to edit /etc/hosts file on your application server to point the host you'd like to simulate.
+The easiest is to **add an entry to /etc/hosts file on your application server to redirect all traffic to the simulator**.

-For example if 192.168.8.21 is the IP address where Nagual is running and you want to simulate an external service host service.example.com, you should add the following line to `/etc/hosts` file on the server thats running your applications.
+For example if 192.168.8.21 is the IP address where Nagual is running and you want to simulate an external service host api.twitter.com, you should add the following line to `/etc/hosts` file on the server thats running your applications.

-`192.168.8.21 service.example.com`
+`192.168.8.21 api.twitter.com`

 This will route all the traffic intended to the external service, first through the simulator.
 Depending on how you setup Naual rules, the requests will either be simulated or forwarded to the real service.